 Learning a new system requires training, reinforcement, and on-going support.
 Here are some questions to ask before you sign a contract with a new CRM provider:

-- How do you support training of the new CRM?
+- How do you train people on the new CRM?

-- What kind of ongoing support do you offer and do we have to pay extra for it?
-(Think online learning center, live support, built-in knowledge base)
+- What kind of ongoing support do you offer?
+Do we have to pay extra for it?
+(Think online learning center, live support, built-in knowledge base.)

 - Is the CRM flexible enough to support future changes users may want to make in data fields, workflows, and reporting?
-AND… can we make these changes ourselves, or will we have to pay you (the CRM vendor) for any changes?
+Can we make these changes ourselves, or will we have to pay you (the CRM vendor) for any changes?

 Regardless of which CRM you choose, you will experience a learning curve.
 Embrace this fact and go with it.
 Fear of change can be paralyzing and inhibit the ability to accept and retain new information.
-The impact of learning a new system will be far less scary if each member of your team is open and receptive to change.
+Remember, the impact of learning a new system will be far less scary if each member of your team is open to change.

-Finally, don’t let the fear of change, or the fact that you’re busy, keep you from diving into the search.
-The process of vetting, selecting, and implementing a new CRM may take longer than anticipated, and you don’t want to be caught at the June 30 deadline without a new CRM.
+Finally, don’t let the fear of change keep you from diving into the search.
+The process of vetting, selecting, and implementing a new CRM may take longer than anticipated.
 Budget at least 90-120 days for the process.
-This gives time for you to be up and running and trained on your new CRM before your old system is deactivated.

 Understanding Sales and Marketing Transparency in Senior Living